1. Firewalls

 What is a Firewall?

-- A security system that monitors and controls incoming and outgoing network traffic based on security rules.
+- A security system that monitors and controls incoming and outgoing traffic.

-- Acts as a barrier between a trusted internal network and untrusted external networks (e.g., the Internet).
+- Acts as a barrier between a trusted network (like your office LAN) and an untrusted network (like the Internet).

 Types of Firewalls